MTAI-HMU/NAC_audio_tools/README.md

 em.SAMLEncoder(half=False, batch_size=4)          # fp32: batch-invariant, ~3.4 GB of weights
 ```
 - `pre_softnorm` [B, 256, T] (before SoftNorm) · `latent` [B, 256, T]
-- Decodes from either.
-Default: `latent`.
+- Decodes from `latent`.
 The decoder draws random numbers, so it is seeded per item.
+- `pre_softnorm` decodes too, but goes through SoftNorm first, so it gives the same audio as `latent`.
 - Encoding is deterministic: the train-time mask noise is off.
 - fp16 results shift by about 1% with `batch_size`, hence the default of 1.
 Use `half=False` for larger batches.